KonradHoeffner/tempoguide/index.md

 > Identify what kind of UB Reanimator you are playing against.
 > Do they have push main, Inquisition of Kozilek in the sideboard, they go harder on combo, no midrange plan other than Tamiyo, no Bowmasters?
 > Are there Murktides and Barrowgoyfs main?
 Then it's midrange with I-win-button.
-> Stifles and murktides main indicate tempo/combo.
+> Stifles and Murktides main indicate tempo/combo.
-> Voidwalkers main usually read as UB reanimator, probably midrange sideboard plan.
+> Voidwalkers main usually read as UB Reanimator, probably midrange sideboard plan.
 > Are they a Wasteland version?
 > Definitely heavily recommend looking up opponents in challenges to see what style they are known for and make decisions accordingly.
-> This deck has ALOT of options to build around.
+> This deck has A LOT of options to build around.
 > I don't recommend siding out Force of Will even with Dauthi Voidwalkers.

 #### Sideboarding: